-For the Teaching and School Practices tool to work as intended, it needs to remain voluntary for the principal and teachers, so that they feel able to respond honestly.
+For the Teaching, School, and Principal Leadership Practices (TSP) Survey Tool to work as intended, it needs to remain voluntary for the principal and teachers, so that they feel able to respond honestly.
 It can be recommended by people who work with a school, but cannot be made compulsory.
 It has value and validity as a formative tool, not an accountability measure.

 Open discussion of survey responses supports good practice

 Our advice is to share the results in a setting in which open discussion of the patterns and questions that are important to the school can take place.